 Once you are ready to start losing weight, eat a little less and move a little more each day.
 It may be tempting to push yourself into a hard routine for fast weight loss.
 But rapid weight loss is not healthy and is hard on your body.

-DO NOT overdo it.
-Just a quick walk around the block with your baby in the stroller is a great way to add exercise to your daily routine.
+Do not overdo it.
+Just a quick walk around the block with your baby in the stroller is a great way to start adding exercise to your daily routine.

-Berger AA, Peragallo-Urrutia A, Nicholson WK.
+Berger AA, Peragallo-Urrutia R, Nicholson WK.
 Systematic review of the effect of individual and combined nutrition and exercise interventions on weight, adiposity and metabolic outcomes after delivery: evidence for developing behavioral guidelines for post-partum weight control.
 BMC Pregnancy and Childbirth.
-2014;14.
-Accessed Nov.
-24, 2014.
+2014;14:319.
+PMID: 25208549 pubmed.ncbi.nlm.nih.gov/25208549/.